puppetlabs/workshop-bolt-compliance/exercises/01-installing-bolt.md

 1. Go to [the Bolt documentation](https://puppet.com/docs/bolt/latest/bolt_installing.html)

-- Follow the instructions to install Bolt for your OS platform For example, if running Windows follow the instructions for installing Bolt with MSI.
+- Follow the instructions to install Bolt for your OS platform.
+ For example, if running Windows follow the instructions for installing Bolt with MSI.

  If running Windows and you have a command shell open when you install Bolt, ensure you close and reopen the command shell so that the environmental variables are    picked up